Hero background

 Weekdays

-From Monday to Friday, your days are divided between educational activities in village schools, creative games with the children, and moments of community life.
+From Monday to Friday, your days are split between activities at the village schools, creative play with the children and time spent in the local community.

-Mornings are dedicated to lessons and supporting teachers, while afternoons include recreational activities or organising lessons for the following day.
+Mornings are usually for the lessons and supporting the teachers, while afternoons cover recreational activities or planning the next day's sessions.

-There is also time every day to check in with the local coordinators and share free time with the other participants, giving you an authentic experience both inside and outside the classroom.
+There are also regular catch-ups with the local coordinators and free time with the other participants, both inside and outside the school.

 07:00Breakfast and getting ready for the day

-08:30Classroom activities: basic English, educational games, and support for local teachers
+08:30In the classroom: basic English, educational games and supporting the local teachers

-12:30Return to the accommodation and shared lunch with the other participants
+12:30Back to the house for a shared lunch with the other participants

-15:00Preparing lessons and creative activities for the following day with support from the coordinators
+15:00Planning the next day's lessons and creative activities with the coordinators

-18:30Dinner, free time, or organised evening activities (films, games, team building, or BBQ)
+18:30Dinner, free time, or evening activities (films, games, team-building or BBQ)

 Weekend

-See elephants, lions, and rhinos inside the world's most famous caldera, an extraordinary spectacle of wildlife and scenery.
+See elephants, lions and rhinos inside the world's most famous caldera, a striking landscape full of wildlife.

 The next story is yours